The horizon is not so far as we can see, but as far as we can imagine

 This is quite different, by the way, from China.

-Since a board prosperous population combined with massive industry is what actually makes post-industrial revolution societies powerful, American and Western decline will continue as long as the determination to fuck over ordinary people remains.
+Because a broad prosperous population, combined with massive industry, is what actually makes post-industrial revolution societies powerful, American and Western decline will continue as long as the determination to fuck over ordinary people remains.

 You get what you pay for.
 This blog is free to read, but not to produce.
 If you enjoy the content, donate or subscribe.

-The new budget is going to hurt the economy massively.
-There are 4.5 trillion in tax cuts to high earners and corporations and 880 billion in cuts from “Energy and Commerce”.
+Trump’s new budget is going to hurt the economy massively.
+There are 4.5 trillion in tax cuts to high earners and corporations and 880 billion in cuts from “Energy and Commerce.”

-DOGE has put in some massive cuts to research, but the cuts hit research hospitals hard and are going to result in a lot of loss of hospital jobs because of loss of overhead.
+DOGE has implemented some massive cuts to research, but those cuts hit research hospitals hard, and are going to result in a lot of loss of hospital jobs because of loss of overhead.

 Tariffs will also hit the economy hard, especially tariffs on energy, where there’s little ability to domestic producers to eat cost increases.

-This budget will make America weaker, damage administrative capacity and hurt everyone but maybe to the top 5% or so.
+This budget will make America weaker, damage administrative capacity, and hurt everyone but maybe to the top 5 percent or so.

 Welcome to Trump’s America.